Self-Driving Cars in Las Vegas, Nevada

 Self-driving cars in Las Vegas, Nevada.

 Self-driving cars are taking the world by storm.
-Just a few years ago, the idea of a self-driving vehicle sounded like something from a futuristic movie.
+Just ten years ago, the idea of a self-driving vehicle sounded like something from a futuristic movie.
 Today, most major US cities are testing self-driving cars at full speed.
 Las Vegas is one of these cities.
 Furthermore, the public is searching for the best use of self-driving vehicles.
 Airports, college campuses, and ride-sharing companies are excellent places to start.

 Self-driving cars defined